Shaping Fire Press

 Certainly, some of these occurrences are related to consumers not understanding cannabis potency but a significant number of cases are simply because visitors come to homes with cannabis accidentally eat a snack that contains cannabis.

-The Kickstarter offers to ship stickers to label edibles in your home for as little as $5.00 with larger pledge packages available for influencers, retailers and community groups as well.
+The fully funded Kickstarter will ship stickers to label edibles in your home for as little as $5.00 with larger pledge packages available for influencers, retailers and community groups as well.

 “Getting unexpectedly dosed with THC is usually inconvenient at best and emotionally traumatic at worst.
 Now is the time for our cannabis community to stand up and protect those around us from accidentally eating marijuana edibles, said Shango Los."